mdxtoc/qtpi/docs/qtpi_description.md

 # qtpi language description

 Qtpi is based on CQP (Gay & Nagarajan, POPL 2005) and therefore on the pi calculus.
-Some changes are cosmetic (e.g. fewer square brackets, fewer capital letters); some for convenience (no mandatory types, because there's a typechecker); some because quantum-state-changing operations (applying gates, measurement) should be protocol steps; and some are just cosmetic.
+Some changes are cosmetic (e.g. fewer square brackets, fewer capital letters); some for convenience (no mandatory types, because there's a typechecker); some because I felt that quantum-state-changing operations (applying gates, measurement) should be protocol steps; and some are just cosmetic.

 The expression language is moving closer to Miranda: '`where`' clauses, offside parsing and, perhaps eventually, laziness.
 The process language is beginning to exploit the offside parser.
+(This movement has paused for the time being, while we concentrate on giving the notation a formal semantics in Coq.)

 ## The offside rule